 In most people’s minds, we all want “perfect teeth,” don’t we?
-They should be straight, with no gaps, pearly white, and make you look like a million bucks, right?
+They are many who visit mydentalhome.com here to ensure that they have straight teeth, with no gaps, pearly white, and make you look like a million bucks, right?
 Singers especially want nice looking teeth, since they’ll be showing them off to audiences.
 But what about people with “bad teeth?”
 Sometimes, “bad teeth” actually help define singers… in a good way.
 They become known for whatever is unusual about their look– take Freddie Mercury, for example.

 The musical movie Bohemian Rhapsody has been very popular during the past year, with millions of people enjoying Rami Malek’s outstanding portrayal of Freddie Mercury, the front man for the British rock band Queen.

 Perhaps most noticeable in the movie are Rami/Freddie’s teeth!
 He has buck teeth that stick out from the rest.
 Do people mention the singer’s four-octave vocal range?
 Maybe.
 But ask anyone about Mercury and the first thing they’ll say is, “That singer with those buck teeth?”